JohannesEmm/SPXDTE0/README.md

 Requirements:
 1) R & Rstudio(recommended) OPEN SOURCE software
-2) Interactive Brokers account with TWS software and API enabled
+2) Interactive Brokers account with TWS software and API enabled (only for SPX data)
 3) A flexquery for your trades (see below).

 How to: